-The Genome Engineering Service provides DNA targeting constructs primarily for downstream mice work.
+The Genetic & Viral Engineering Facility provides DNA targeting constructs primarily for downstream mice work.
 This service does not use conventional cloning exercises but rather alters the DNA molecules by homologous recombination (Red/ET recombination).

-The Transgenic Facility was established to offer the EMBL institutes and European scientific community the opportunity to expand the research into mouse models.
+The Gene Editing & Embryology Facility was established to offer the EMBL institutes and European scientific community the opportunity to expand the research into mouse models.
 Specific services offered are the production of transgenic mice, rederivations, creation of knock-out mice, and the cryopreservation of new mouse strains.

 The Microscopy Facility provides equipment access together with expertise in Light & Electron Microscopy, starting from sample preparation to image analysis.
 Its activities cover a broad variety of biological samples ranging from cells in monolayer to organotipic cultures, spheroids and tissues.